dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/36_Galois_Theory_Computations.md

 - (Hard) Show $[L:k]_s = [L:k]$.
 - (Hard) Use that separability is a distinguished class.

+Showing your extension is normal:

+- Show that $L/k$ is finite and the splitting field of some separable polynomial.

 Showing your extension $K/k$ is Galois:

 - Show normality and separability.